MarsBased/marsbased-website-old/_posts/2015-12-07-How-to-Handle-Client-Work-Remotely-Our-Communication-Stack.markdown

 <img src="/images/blog/post27d.png" alt="A Trello board" title="A Trello board" class="img-center img-rounded img-responsive" />
 <p class="text-center img-footer"><small>This is the top part of the sprint funnel on Trello</small></p>

-<a href="http://trello.com" title="Trello" target="_blank">Trello</a> is our tool of choice to manage team tasks.
+<a href="http://trello.com" title="Trello" target="_blank" rel="nofollow">Trello</a> is our tool of choice to manage team tasks.
 It's 100% agile-oriented and, therefore, a good fit for agile development teams.

 Trello boards allow you to create lists that hold cards.
 Each list represents a status, and the cards are dragged from board to board as they change their status.
 In the screenshot above, you can see some of the lists distributing the tasks between <i>Backlog</i>, the <i>Features</i> list, the <i>Bugs</i> list, and the planning for the next week.
 In the screenshot below, you can also see the lists including the tasks that have already been completed.